Yesterday I wrote:

 The poor and most slaves – The great majority.
 Well more then half of the population and possibly higher than 80%.
 The poor were tenant farmers, urban day laborers, and dependents of patrons.
 Orphans, widows and disabled.
 There were slaves of differing status but most were in this social stratum.
 Many of them struggled to survive day-to-day.

-For all practical purposes, the absolute poor and the relative poor were one in the same group.
-From what I know of ancient cultures (and I am no expert) this kind of distribution was similar to the cultures of Abraham’s day as well.
-Therefore, when the Bible speaks of the poor it is referring to a context that is very dissimilar to the context we live in today.
-It is important not read our context back into the scripture.
+For all practical purposes, the absolute and the relatively poor were in the same group.
+From what I know of ancient cultures (and I am no expert), this kind of distribution was similar to the cultures of Abraham's day.
+Therefore, when the Bible speaks of the poor, it refers to a very dissimilar context that we live in today.
+It is important not to read our context back into the scripture.

 The issue of relative poverty in a developed nation where the poorest folks are better off than most people throughout history, and the great majority of people in some contemporary countries, is a recent ethical debate.
-Only in the past two hundred years have we had to confront this issue.
-I will turn to that issue shortly but first I want to turn to the issue of the billion or more people living at or near absolute poverty.
+We have only had to confront this issue in the past two hundred years.
+I will turn to that issue shortly, but first, I want to turn to the issue of the billion or more people living in or near absolute poverty.

-(1) Jame Jeffers, "The Greco-Roman World of the New Testament: Exlporing the Background of Early Christianity."
+(1) Jame Jeffers, "The Greco-Roman World of the New Testament: Exploring the Background of Early Christianity."
 Downers Grove, IL: Intervarsity Press, 1999.
 Chapter 6.

 Wow.
 This would be very useful in a discussion I am having with a fellow seminarian about the Christian life and property.
 With your permission I would like to link this article in our discussion.